AlBannaTechno/BanMvcZero/README.md

 ----------------------------------------------

-### Hi , Please Notice : This Framework is just a small piece of BanMvc framework `I will publish it soonly` which will contains
+### Hi , Please Notice : This Framework is just a small piece of [BanMvc](https://github.com/AlBannaTechno/PHP-BanMVC) framework `I will publish it soon` which will contains
-Most of Asp.net Core Features , buy using Annotations instead of C# Attribute Syntax , Either BanMvc or BanMvcZero , has zero Dependency `every thing built from the ground including annotation system`
+Most of Asp.net Core Features , by using Annotations instead of C# Attribute Syntax , Either BanMvc or BanMvcZero , has zero Dependency `every thing built from the ground including annotation system`

 -----------------------------------